teq-niq/pingfed-automation/Setup.md

 Now lets quickly proceed and verify if this was done correctly or not.
 #### Verify the automated configuration
 There are two simple example projects which can be used to verify that the automated pingfed configuration worked.
 They are listed here:
 - pingfed-automation\oidc-check\simple-oidc-check and
-- pingfed-automation\oidc-check\<comingsoon>
+- pingfed-automation\oidc-check\springboot.oidc.with.angular

-simple-oidc-check is a roll your own example code project where the demo is done without using any library/framework.
+simple-oidc-check - is a roll your own example code project where the demo is done without using any library/framework.

-<comingsoon> - here the demo is done using a spring boot angular code authorization code example.
+springboot.oidc.with.angular - here the demo is done using a spring boot angular code authorization code example.

 For simple-oidc-check please see- [simple-oidc-check](oidc-check\simple-oidc-check\README.md)
+For springboot.oidc.with.angular please see- [springboot-angular-oidc-check](oidc-check\simple-oidc-check\README.md)

 #### Stop Ping Federate